Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Day Trip To Sibenik from Zadar

-The coastal town of Sibenik is another fabulous Croatian destination.
-The city boasts multiple fortresses, a gorgeous Cathedral and an appealing Old Town.
-We spent an entire day in Sibenik when we were staying in Zadar and then returned for a week-long stay.
+We spent an entire day in Sibenik when we were staying in Zadar and then returned for a week-long visit.
 Use our guide of Things To See in Sibenik to plan your trip!

 Zadar Cruise: Ferries and Boat Trips

 If you are anything like us, you won’t be able to resist setting sail from the mainland to one of the nearby islands.
-Travelers can use the convenient ferry or hop aboard an organized tour.
+You can use the convenient ferry or hop aboard an organized tour.

 Zadar Islands by Ferry

 For an inexpensive way to spend the day on the water, take the Zadar Ferry to Dugi Otok or a short ride to Ugljan.
-On Ugljan, visitors can explore the island on a self-guided bike ride.
+On Ugljan, you can explore the island on a self-guided bike ride.

 Kornati National Park Boat Trip from Zadar